Jonathan Tomkinson: Cheltenham Town

 On October 10, 2025, Tomkinson joined League Two club Cheltenham Town on a deal until the end of the season.

+On 5 May 2026, the Cheltenham Town exercised Tomkinson's contract option for the 2026–27 season following his first campaign with the club.

 International career

 Having previously represented the United States at under-17 level, Tomkinson was called up to the United States under-23 national team on October 8, 2023, ahead of friendlies against Mexico and Japan.

+Style of play

+Tomkinson plays as a defender.
+Initially, he played as a midfielder as a youth player.